TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-04-why-I-deleted-my-linkedin-account.md

 - Everybody did it, so did I (like that time I jumped out of the window :).

-## Where LinkedIn Fails for me
+## Where LinkedIn Fails

 ### It's kinda Broken and Stuck Service

 I was getting fake notifications of new connections.
-I got over 20 pings for 6 moths-old and answered message.
+I got over 20 pings for 6 moths old and answered message.
 Also, I didn't notice many changes between 2008 and 2016.
-It could be much more further.
+It could be so more more.
 Btw, do you remember MySpace?

 ### Irrelevant Messages - 95 % Job Offers are Spam

-I only got **2 jobs I wanted** in the whole 8 years.
+Only **2 jobs offers end up in real contract** during the whole 8 years.
 Most of offers are general random messages from bots or people, who don't even read descriptions like *part-time only* or *Symfony project only*.

 ### Target group Bias

 I never look for PHP full-time job.
 I wanted part-times only.
-Not really favorite position on LinkedIn, is it? last 2 years I only offered consultancy and lecturing.
+Not really favorite position on LinkedIn, is it?
+Last 2 years I only offered consultancy and lecturing.
 Well, is that a full-time position?

 ### More info sources = more outdated info

 I put my work information on my website, Facebook and LinkedIn.
-The more I have, the more outdated they are.
+The more I have, the more outdated they become in time.
 And I'm not alone.
 I often see friends who have 3 years empty space on LinkedIn and website, yet still looking for new job.